 - Managing business-related issues

-- Opening and operating of Bank accounts
+- Opening and handling of Bank accounts

-- Collecting the Debt
+- Managing the Debt

 Pros and Cons of Appointing Nominee Director

-Using a nominee director is highly beneficial for those investors and business owners who do not want to disclose their investment portfolio.
+Using a nominee director is beneficial for those investors and business owners who do not want to disclose their investment portfolio.
 They take advantage of the privacy and confidentiality that comes with the option.
-Hong Kong is popular for being an offshore jurisdiction, but not in its entirety.
+Hong Kong is famous for being an offshore jurisdiction, but not in its entirety.
 For company formation, the city requires that a certain level of disclosure and transparency be maintained.